sergey-shandar/public/articles/data-vendor-lock-in.md

 Another problem with Web3 technologies, like blockchain, is that they are not designed for sub-networks.
 For example, often, a blockchain doesn't allow forking.
 How will it work if we would like to run the same internet on another planet while only having occasional synchronization?
 For example, a signal to Mars takes from 5 to 20 minutes.
-I know we are probably far away from this, but there can still be other examples of isolated sub-networks that need to be synchronized occasionally.
+I know we are probably far away from this, but still, there can be other examples of isolated sub-networks that need to be synchronized occasionally.

 So, instead of centralized data vendor lock-in, we now have decentralized data vendor lock-in.
 It's better but doesn't completely solve the problem at hand